jeslaspravin/CoPaT/ReadMe.md

 copat::JobSystemTaskType<..., /*EnqAtInitialSuspend*/ true, /*EnqueueInThread*/ EJobThreadType::MainThread> mainThreadJob();
 ```

+> *Note that calling this coroutines will always enqueue to back of jobs queue even if the current thread is same as coroutine's enqueue thread!
+This could be used to defer some job in the same thread.*

 ## Switching job thread
 You can switch between threads in the middle of job manually using `template <EJobThreadType SwitchToThread> struct SwitchJobThreadAwaiter`

+> *Note that using `SwitchJobThreadAwaiter` will enqueue to back of jobs queue even if the current thread is same as switching to thread!
+This could be used to defer some job in the same thread.*

 ```cpp
 // copat::JobSystemEnqTask<EJobThreadType::WorkerThreads> is just specialization of copat::JobSystemTaskType with boolean to decide which thread to enqueue this task copat::JobSystemEnqTask<EJobThreadType::WorkerThreads> testManualSwitch(u32 counter)